Learning Fast Algorithms for Linear Transforms Using Butterfly Factorizations: Empirical Evaluation

 \section{Empirical Evaluation}

-We evaluate the proposed approach to verify that our butterfly parameterization can both recover fast transforms and be integrated as an effective component in ML pipelines.
+We evaluate the proposed approach to verify that our butterfly parameterization can both recover fast transforms and be integrated as an effective component in ML pipelines\footnote{Code to reproduce experiments and plots is available at {\url{https://github.com/HazyResearch/butterfly}}}.
 In Section~\ref{sec:learning_fast_transforms}, we confirm that it automatically learns the fast algorithms for many discrete transforms commonly used in signal processing and machine learning.
 Section~\ref{sec:applications} further shows that it can be a useful component to increase the performance of deep learning models while ensuring fast multiplication and few parameters by design.